Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 # Compiling NumPy code into C++ or CUDA via `torch.compile`

-Tracing through NumPy code via `torch.compile` is now possible in PyTorch 2.1.
+Quansight engineers have implemented the ability to trace through NumPy code via `torch.compile` for PyTorch 2.1.
 This feature leverages PyTorch's compiler to generate efficient fused vectorized code without having to modify your original code.
 Even more, it also allows for executing NumPy functions on CUDA just by running them through